 Other pre-processors might or might not be aware of Fortran source code properties.
 Not all pre-processors have a Fortran-aware mode that could be used to reduce the probability of erroneous results.

-6.51.2 Guidance to language users
+6.51.2 Avoidance mechanisms for language users

 Avoid use of the C pre-processor cpp.